b-per/sunbeam-bper-extensions/README.md

 ## requirements

 - [install sunbeam](https://pomdtr.github.io/sunbeam/book/#installation-1)
-  - the current repository has been based on `v1.0.0-rc.19` and it is expected that there will be breaking changes before the final `v1`
+  - the current repository has been tested on `v1.0.0-rc.56` and there might be breaking changes before the final `v1`
-- install the different extensions with `sunbeam extension install <cmd_name> <url_or_path>`
+- install the different extensions with `sunbeam extension install --alias <alias> <url_or_path>`

 ## additional information

 - some commands require Python installed (out of the box on MacOS but needs to be installed separately on Windows)
 - some commans require `bash` and will most likely not work on Windows
-- some commands require having environment variables set. for those, a `.envrc.example` is provided to list the env variables that need to be set
+- some commands require having environment variables set in `~/.sunbeamrc`. for those, an example is provided in the folder to list the env variables that need to be set